il3ven/hashnode-backup/ckyu3nkrg04ol2vs1b2ld1tjp.md

 ## Your test cases should fail

-Writing tests are not enough, they should fail when the application doesn't meet the requirements.
-In this article, we look at an example then improve its test and later end with a few guidelines for writing tests.
+Writing tests are not enough.
+If the tests don't fail when a bug is introduced then what's the point of writing tests.
+Your test should fail when the application doesn't meet the requirements.
+In this article, we look at an example, then improve its test and later end with a few guidelines for writing tests.

 ### Example